HeatherFlux/Arduino-sensor-data-logger/README.md

 # Startup guide for using the Arduino with your ethernet shield's SD card slot to collect and save data from the launches.

 Ingredients
--Arduino Uno
+- Arduino Uno
--Ethernet Shield
+- Ethernet Shield
--BMP180
+- BMP180
--4 jump wires
+- 4 jump wires
--USB cable
+- USB cable

 Downloads
 - Adafruit BMP085 Arduino Library (https://learn.adafruit.com/bmp085/using-the-bmp085)